 The above pictures show an absolutely grass free paddock where 5 barefoot Shetland ponies are kept.
 The only feed available is the netted round bale in the center of the picture.

-My SlowFeeding 3.0 has now been on sale for a short time and the feedback are already nothing short of amazing.
+My SlowFeeding 3.0 has now been on sale for some time and the feedback is nothing short of amazing.
 Horses that earlier were gobblers have stopped over eating and don’t even finish what have been made available when enjoying SlowFeeding 3.0 both day (outside) and night (inside).

-– By the way, we have 14 ponies in continuous turn out at our farm but not a single one is fat because they enjoy continuous SlowFeeding for 6 months per year and graze enormous pastures the other six.
+– By the way, we have 14 ponies in continuous turn out at our farm but not a single one is fat because they enjoy continuous SlowFeeding for 6 months per year and graze enormous pastures during the other six.